roanyong/edX_Covid-19_Capstone/README.md

 # edX_Covid-19_Capstone
-This is the "Create Your Own" capstone project for HarvardX data science
+This is the "Choose Your Own" capstone project for HarvardX data science

 Your submission for this project is three files: